Coop3r/followBot/README.md

 **Getting Started**

 Edit the config.json file in the main directory.
-Make sure you have properly set your uthentication servers, otherwise it will not work.
+Make sure you have properly set your authentication servers, otherwise it will not work.

 Then Run `node .` in shell